citrus/which_browser/README.md

 Testing
 -------

-Shouda tests can be run with:
+Tests can be run with:

     git clone git://github.com/citrus/which_browser.git
     cd which_browser
+    bundle
-    rake
+    bundle exec rake

-There is also a ramaze app in test/dummy for a demo, development and real-life testing.
-Install ramaze (`gem install ramaze`) if you don't have it, then run:
+There is also a sinatra app in test/dummy for a demo, development and real-life testing.
+Install sintra (`gem install sinatra`) if you don't have it, then run:

     ruby test/dummy/app.rb

-Now open your browser to [http://localhost:7000](http://localhost:7000)
+Now open your browser to [http://localhost:4567](http://localhost:4567)

 License
 -------

-Copyright (c) 2011 Spencer Steffen, released under the New BSD License All rights reserved.
+Copyright (c) 2011 Spencer Steffen and Citrus, released under the New BSD License All rights reserved.